(Major Code: 22061) (SIMS Code: 112901)

 Application.
 Admission application deadlines for the upcoming fall semester are given at https://geography.sdsu.edu/Study/Doctoral/d_apply.html.
 Applicants are not admitted for the spring semester.
 Review procedures begin in January with admission notification beginning mid-March and continuing through mid-April.

 A high undergraduate grade point average, normally 3.25 or better for the last 60 units taken (90 quarter units), and/or a graduate grade point average of 3.50 or better are required for admission.
-A minimum combined score of 307 (or 1100 for tests taken prior to August 2011) on the GRE is expected.
-Scores on both the verbal and quantitative sections of the GRE should exceed the 50th percentile.
 Foreign students whose preparatory education was not in English should receive a minimum Test of English as a Foreign Language (TOEFL) score of 600 for the paper-based test and 100 for the Internet-based test.

 Satisfaction of the minimum requirements at San Diego State University or the Department of Geography does not guarantee admission to the doctoral program.